rrchoir/11ty-rrchoir/events/lgbtq-event-songs.md

   - Keep on Moving Forward/Sin Volver Atras
   - Pink Choir Vest
 ---
 This is not an exhaustive list of possible songs.
 Select songs with care, tailored to the event.
 Not all songs are appropriate for every event.
+Some songs have alternative verses for different types of events.